sgtpep/feed-digest/README.md

 # Feed Digest
-Feed Digest is ultra-minimalist, but efficient feed (RSS, Atom, etc.) reader.
-It downloads feeds by cron and generates entries digest as HTML pages optimized for speed overviewing.
+Feed Digest is an ultra-minimalist, but efficient feed reader of RSS and Atom feeds.
+It consists of two commands for feeds downloading and generating of HTML digest optimized for fast titles overviewing.

 ## Dependencies
 - Python 2